Robert Noyce: Personal life

 In 1953, Noyce married Elizabeth Bottomley, who was a 1951 graduate of Tufts University.
-While living in Los Altos, California they had four children: William B., Pendred, Priscilla, and Margaret.
+While living in Los Altos, California, they had four children: William B., Pendred, Priscilla, and Margaret.
 Elizabeth loved New England, so the family acquired a 50-acre coastal summer home in Bremen, Maine.
 Elizabeth and the children would summer there.
-Robert would visit during the summer, but he continued working at Intel during the summer.
+Robert would visit during the summer, while continuing to work at Intel.
 They divorced in 1974.

 On November 27, 1974, Noyce married Ann Schmeltz Bowers.
 Bowers, a graduate of Cornell University, also received an honorary Ph.D. from Santa Clara University, where she was a trustee for nearly 20 years.
-She was the first Director of Personnel for Intel Corporation and the first Vice President of Human Resources for Apple Inc. She currently serves as chair of the Board and the founding trustee of the Noyce Foundation.
+She was the first director of personnel for Intel Corporation and the first vice president of human resources for Apple Inc. She was a founding trustee and served as chair of the board for the Noyce Foundation, founded in 1990.
+Bowers died on January 24, 2024, at the age of 86.

 Noyce kept active his entire life.
 He enjoyed reading Hemingway, and he flew his own airplane and also participated in hang-gliding and scuba diving.
 Noyce believed that microelectronics would continue to advance in complexity and sophistication well beyond its current state; this led to the question of what use society would make of the technology.
 In his last interview, Noyce was asked what he would do if he were "emperor" of the United States.
-He said that he would, among other things, "…make sure we are preparing our next generation to flourish in a high-tech age.
+He said that he would, among other things, "...make sure we are preparing our next generation to flourish in a high-tech age.
 And that means education of the lowest and the poorest, as well as at the graduate school level."